 Use antiseptic wipes

-One study found that running an antiseptic wipe across the surface of the toilet seat can reduce bacteria by fiftyfold.
+One found that running an antiseptic wipe across the surface of the toilet seat can reduce bacteria by fiftyfold.
 Paper toilet seat covers, while convenient, may not be very effective.
 Most germs are small enough to slip through the paper’s porous fibers.
 Spray from the toilet can cover those papers, too.

 Wash your hands